clairesunstudio/clairesun-netlify-app-new/src/pages/about/index.md

     startDate: ""
     endDate: "2018"
 volunteer:
-  - title: "Design Director, Marketing (Facebook) Admin "
+  - title: Creative Director
     subTitle: " Bright & Beautiful (有灵且美)"
     startDate: April 2015
     endDate: "2019"
-    descriptions: Bright & Beautiful is a non-profit organization aiming at inspiring and encourage creative talents and art education to girls in rural China.
-We host Summer Arts Camp once or twice a year at the middle schools in rural Yunnan China.
+    descriptions: Bright & Beautiful is a non-profit organization aiming to inspire creative talents by bringing arts education to the girls in rural China.
 ---